 - feeling lightheaded or dizzy

-You are also at higher than usual risk of a deep vein thrombosis which may lead to pulmonary embolism if you have been immobile for long periods such as extended travel or hospitalisation.
+You are at higher than usual risk of a deep vein thrombosis which may lead to pulmonary embolism if you haven’t been moving for long periods such as extended travel or being in hospital.

-You are at a higher than usual risk of having a pulmonary embolism if you have or have had:
+You are also at a higher than usual risk if: